Exoplanet: Habitability

 As more planets are discovered, the field of exoplanetology continues to grow into a deeper study of extrasolar worlds, and will ultimately tackle the prospect of life on planets beyond the Solar System.
 At cosmic distances, life can only be detected if it is developed at a planetary scale and strongly modified the planetary environment, in such a way that the modifications cannot be explained by classical physico-chemical processes (out of equilibrium processes).
 For example, molecular oxygen in the atmosphere of Earth is a result of photosynthesis by living plants and many kinds of microorganisms, so it can be used as an indication of life on exoplanets, although small amounts of oxygen could also be produced by non-biological means.
-Furthermore, a potentially habitable planet must orbit a stable star at a distance within which planetary-mass objects with sufficient atmospheric pressure can support liquid water at their surfaces.
+If water is a requirement for life, a habitable planet must sustain water.
+It must orbit a stable star at a distance within which planetary-mass objects with sufficient atmospheric pressure can support liquid water at their surfaces.

 Habitable zone

-A diagram depicting habitable zone boundaries across star type with September 2024 data.
+A diagram depicting habitable zone boundaries across star type with December 2025 data.
 Earth is plotted alongside 42 potentially rocky exoplanets within the habitable zone.

-The habitable zone around a star is the region where the temperature is just right to allow liquid water to exist on the surface of a planet; that is, not too close to the star for the water to evaporate and not too far away from the star for the water to freeze.
+The habitable zone around a star is the region where the temperature is just right to allow liquid water to exist on the surface of a planet under a suitable atmosphere; that is, not too close to the star for the water to evaporate and not too far away from the star for the water to freeze.
 The heat produced by stars varies depending on the size and age of the star, so that the habitable zone can be at different distances for different stars.
 Also, the atmospheric conditions on the planet influence the planet's ability to retain heat so that the location of the habitable zone is also specific to each type of planet: desert planets (also known as dry planets), with very little water, will have less water vapor in the atmosphere than Earth and so have a reduced greenhouse effect, meaning that a desert planet could maintain oases of water closer to its star than Earth is to the Sun.
 The lack of water also means there is less ice to reflect heat into space, so the outer edge of desert-planet habitable zones is further out.
 Rocky planets with a thick hydrogen atmosphere could maintain surface water much further out than the Earth–Sun distance.
 Planets with larger mass have wider habitable zones because gravity reduces the water cloud column depth which reduces the greenhouse effect of water vapor, thus moving the inner edge of the habitable zone closer to the star.